PombertLab/A2GB/README.md

 QDZ17487.1      putative transmembrane protein
 ```

+#### Searching the KEGG databases for orthologs
+The [Kyoto Encyclopedia of Genes and Genomes](https://www.genome.jp/kegg/) (KEGG) database is a useful resource to identify which metabolic pathways are present in an organism.
+The KEGG databases can be queried for orthologs; proteins with matches against KEGG proteins will assigned KO numbers (for KEGG orthologs).
+These can be useful during the annotation process.
+KEGG orthologs can be identified with [BlastKOALA](https://www.kegg.jp/blastkoala/), [GhostKOALA](https://www.kegg.jp/ghostkoala/) and/or [KofamKOALA](https://www.genome.jp/tools/kofamkoala/) using the KEGG web portal.

 #### Parsing the result of InterProScan 5 and DIAMOND searches

 First, let's start by creating a simple list of all proteins queries, even those that returned no homology in InterProScan 5 and/or DIAMOND searches.
 We will use [get_queries.pl](https://github.com/PombertLab/A2GB/blob/master/Function_prediction/get_queries.pl) for this: